harmandeveloperprogram/hkwirelesshdsdkdoc/docs/index.rst

 `REST API Specification`_
 	This section describe on REST APIs.

+`OAuth2 API Specification`_
+	This section describe on OAuth2 REST APIs.

 `Getting start with HKWHub App`_
 	This section explains how to use HKWHub App (iOS) to simulate Hub Speaker to control other HK Omni speakers.